All you need to know about waste and recycling over the holiday season

 Just a thought… why not choose to wrap the pressies you give this year in something recyclable?
-You could use bright material, brown paper or even a colourful magazine?
-All of which can be recycled.
+You could use bright material, brown paper or even a colourful magazine - all of which can be recycled!

 Didn’t like or use what granny gave you last year?
 Why not re-gift it to someone who will?
 Alternatively, there are plenty of charity shops to donate them to so others can feel the love.

 Overused the remote this festive season?
 Kids drained their gadgets?
 Please put your used batteries out for recycling in the black box.
-So that these don’t get in with any other recyclable materials it would be ace if you could put them in a clear plastic bag so they are easily identifiable.
+So that these don’t get in with any other recyclable materials it would be amazing if you could put them in a clear plastic bag so they are easily identifiable.

 Thanks for checking out our festive tips and above all...